emre1393/xtreamui_mirror/README.md

 If you want to install main server with admin panel, choose MAIN.
 If you want to install load balance on additional servers, add a server to panel in manage servers page, then run script and proceed with LB option.
-If you want to update admin panel, select UPDATE, then paste download link of release_xyz.zip file.

 ### tutorials are here; ###